The rocky road to romance: John Wayne

 5. The Matchmaker (1997)

-This minor romantic comedy gem excellently casts Janeane Garofalo as an assistant to a sleazy US politician who dispatches her to Ireland to research his Irish roots so he can win the Irish vote back home.
+This minor romantic comedy gem casts funny lady Janeane Garofalo as an assistant to a sleazy US politician who dispatches her to Ireland to research his Irish roots so he can win the Irish vote back home.

 On arrival, her hard-bitten character comes under special scrutiny of the village's annual matchmaking festival.
 Needless to say, she eventually hooks up with a charming and strapping Irishman, and falls under Ireland's spell in the fine tradition of a 40's screwball comedy.
 Watch it for the laughs, the Irish music sound track, and (shot in Galway) the scenery.